chersiakingdom/chersiakingdom/README.md

 https://checherry.tistory.com/92

 - **2) Implementation of EEG-based user-friendly music composition algorithm, 2021.09~2021.12. fin**
-the purpose of this study is to create user-friendly music through brain waves, going further than the existing purpose of ‘creating music through brain waves’. <br/> In other words, it aims to create ‘music that expresses the user’s emotions well’.<br/>
+The purpose of this study is to create user-friendly music through brain waves, going further than the existing purpose of ‘creating music through brain waves’.
+In other words, it aims to create ‘music that expresses the user’s emotions well’.<br/>
 Users can have true ‘my own music’ that expresses themselves well.<br/>
 More information .. go to >><br/>
 https://checherry.tistory.com/106